-Action 17: Include a review of the township strategies as "Further strategic work" under Clause 21.03-3 Rural Townships.
+Action 18: Include a review of the township strategies as "Further strategic work" under Clause 21.03-3 Rural Townships and under Clause 21.07 Local area plans under each township as appropriate.

-Action 18: Delete sections in Clause 21.07 Local Areas that are not considered relevant to land use and development.
+Action 19: Delete content in Clause 21.07 Local Areas that is not considered relevant to land use and development, move the Local Areas in the Western Port Region to a new Clause 21.08, and amend Clause 21.07 to retain only the Local Areas in the Hills Region.